ibois-epfl/COMPAS_ABB6700_IRBT/ReadMe.md

 - [x] install XLaunch, by download from
 - [x] compose docker, now the move it should open: https://sourceforge.net/projects/vcxsrv/
 ![image](https://user-images.githubusercontent.com/18013985/191273672-6817796f-10f3-4169-b961-9572e6b9f511.png)
-- [ ] create a new support package for the linear axis + the robot mounted on it
+- [x] create a new support package for the linear axis + the robot mounted on it

+## robot studio
+- [ ] setup a meeting with Fleischmann Philippe <fleischmann@arch.ethz.ch and put cc Gonzalo Casas for the robot studio

 ## Errors:
 - [ ] piston axis is wrong: